 Project knowledge | ✅ | ✅ | Yes |

-localStorage is not session storage — it survives closing and reopening the browser.
+localStorage is not session storage.
+It survives closing and reopening the browser.
 Risks are: clearing browser data, switching browser, opening the file from a different path, or a new device.

 The safe habit: end every session by asking the AI to update your data.json, replace it in project knowledge, and import the new version.
 That way the AI and the app always match.

 ↓ (bottom right).
 Use Full Migration Backup to download migration.json.
-This preserves practice history, status history, and XP log.character-sheet.html.about:preferences#privacy → Manage Data → search for the file name → RemovelocalStorage.clear(), then refresh↑, paste your data.json. (migration.json is not for the import modal — it’s a backup only.)instructions.md and replace it in your AI project knowledge.
+This preserves practice history, status history, and XP log.character-sheet.html.about:preferences#privacy → Manage Data → search for the file name → RemovelocalStorage.clear(), then refresh↑, paste your data.json. (migration.json is not for the import modal.
+It’s a backup only.)instructions.md and replace it in your AI project knowledge.